Controlling Multimodal Conversational Agents with Coverage-Enhanced Latent Actions

 \section{Limitations}

 We acknowledge the following limitations in our work.
-First, the additional latent action prediction step increases RL training time by 1.08× and inference latency by 1.13×.
-Second, due to constraints of computational resources, we evaluate our approach on multimodal conversational tasks, and leave validation on more diverse tasks (e.g., visual mathematical reasoning) and larger-scale VLMs to future work.
+First, the additional latent action prediction step increases RL training time by 1.08$\times$ and inference latency by 1.13$\times$.
+Second, due to constraints of computational resources, we evaluate our approach on multimodal conversational tasks and leave validation on more diverse tasks (e.g., visual mathematical reasoning) and larger-scale VLMs to future work.
 Third, the latent actions learned by our model lack interpretability.
 Specifically, while latent actions can effectively improve RL exploration, it remains unclear what semantic concepts they capture or how they relate to human-understandable behaviors.
 We leave a systematic investigation of latent action interpretability to future work.